devnull-cz/unix-linux-prog-in-c-labs/2024/labs-2024-11-11/assignments.md

 ## sub-task

 Fix the zombie problem.
-Either use one of the `wait` syscalls or try handling `SIGCHLD`.
+Either use one of the `wait` syscalls (or can be done by handling the `SIGCHLD` signal).

 # pipes